wavesplatform/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/client-libraries/signer.md

 ## Overview

-Waves Signer is a TypeScript/JavaScript library for your web app for interacting with the Waves blockchain.
-Using Signer you can easily create and sign transactions.
+Signer is a TypeScript/JavaScript library that enables signing and broadcasting transactions on behalf of users without asking them for their seed phrases or private keys.

+The source code is available on Github: <https://github.com/wavesplatform/signer>.

+### Provider

-Signer is a protocol for interacting with external Provider library that authenticates users with their accounts and signes transactions.
-Your web app and Signer itself do not have access to user's private key and SEED phrase.
+In order to work with Signer, you need to link an external Provider library.
+Provider securely stores user's private data .
+Your web app and Signer itself do not have access to user's private key and seed phrase.

+The Provider authenticates user and generates a digital signature.

+Signer implements developer-friendly protocol for interacting with Provider as well as broadcasts transactions to the blockchain.

 ![](./_assets/signer.png)

 For now, you can use one of the following Providers:

-* [ProviderSeed](https://github.com/wavesplatform/provider-seed) developed by Waves team creates user account from SEED.
+* [ProviderSeed](https://github.com/wavesplatform/provider-seed) developed by Waves team creates user account from seed.
 ProviderSeed can be used at the app debugging stage.
-* [ProviderWeb](https://github.com/waves-exchange/provider-web) developed by Waves.Exchange is the wallet software that encryptes and stores user's private key and SEED phrase, making sure that users' funds are protected from hackers and malicious websites.
+* [ProviderWeb](https://github.com/waves-exchange/provider-web) developed by Waves.Exchange is the official wallet software that encryptes and stores user's private key and seed phrase.

-You can also develop your own Provider, see [Provider Interface](#provider-interface).
+You can also develop your own Provider, see the [Provider Interface](#provider-interface) section below.

-In code you can use [TypeScript types](https://github.com/wavesplatform/ts-types/blob/master/transactions/index.d.ts).
+### Signer + ProviderWeb: How It Works

+When Signer requests to sign a transaction, ProviderWeb opens an iframe, where the user can review transaction details and confirm or reject it.
+Upon confirmation, ProviderWeb generates a digital signature.
+User experience is represented in the following video.

+ <iframe width="560" height="315" src="https://www.youtube.com/embed/OrcNtEP8XpU?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Restrictions

+Signer supports all types of transactions except exchange transactions.

+Signer supports all browser except Brave.

 ## Getting Started